Climate Action Toolkit

 - Make sure you have Debris Removal Insurance.

-- Get property insurance discounts for making your home safer from wildfires!
+- Safer From Wildfires Program: Get property insurance discounts for making your home safer from wildfires!
 After completing a wildfire mitigation action, you should contact your insurance company or agent/broker and advise them of the completed work.
 You may need to provide proof that the mitigation action was completed, or an inspection may be required to confirm that the mitigation action was completed.
 Your insurance company or agent/broker should be able to advise you of the amount of annual premium savings the mitigation action will result in, and the premium savings would be reflected at the start of the next policy period.
 Learn more here.

 - Flood insurance – FEMA has drawn maps based on sea level rise and storm surges.
 Check your flood zone here.